hvekriya/mojwmt/README.md

 This repository is forked off [alphagov/govuk_prototype_kit](https://github.com/alphagov/govuk_prototype_kit).

-It holds a UX prototype of the Assisted Prison Visits Scheme alpha, allowing user research of service and it's screens.
+It holds a UX prototype of the Ministry of Justice Workload Management Tool.
+Used for the bid.

 # mojwmt